apache/arrow/docs/source/cpp/compute.rst

 | 5               | null         |
 +-----------------+--------------+

 The supported aggregation functions are as follows.
+Note that currently, all function names are prefixed with "hash\_", which differentiates them from their scalar equivalents above and reflects how they are implemented internally.

 +---------------+-------+-------------+----------------+----------------------------------+-------+
 | Function name | Arity | Input types | Output type    | Options class                    | Notes |